Ingenico-NPS-Latam/nps-sdk-android/README.md

 1. Clone this project
 2. On your Android Studio go to: File -> New -> Import Module and find conektasdk folder on your file system.
-3. Go to File -> Project Structure..., this will open a window, then choose on Modules section your app, then click on Dependencies tab, then click on + button, and on Module dependency dialog, choose nps-sdk.
+3. Go to File -> Project Structure..., this will open a window, then choose on Modules section your app, click on Dependencies tab,  click on "+" button, and finally on Module dependency dialog choose nps-sdk.

 Add the nps-android-sdk dependency to the build.gradle file.